ozan-git/PolygonLineValidator/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+To contribute, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes.
+4. Create a pull request.

+Please make sure that your code adheres to the existing style and passes the existing tests before submitting a pull request.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.